 - A fun lesson in leadership.
 Problem solving, brainstorming, consensus building and communication are topics covered in the course.

 - Junior Leadership Laguna Madre is a stepping stone to becoming a true community leader.

 - An exciting way for students to learn more about the community and how to become involved.

 How does the program work?

 Participants complete applications at the end of their junior year at Port Isabel ISD.
-Applications require two references, parents permission to participate and approval from the high school principal.
+Applications require parents permission to participate and approval from the high school principal.
 The school district reviews the applications based on current school district criteria for participation in outside programs.

 After 20 successful years, the difficult decision was made to retire the Adult Leadership Laguna Madre program.
 The Steering Committee reviewed and discussed the program for 4 months before making the recommendation to retire the program.
 The SPI Chamber of Commerce Board of Directors, after great review and thought, voted to support the recommendation on June 14, 2016.
 The following are pictures of the 18 graduating classes.
 The 2008-2009 class was cancelled due to Hurricane Dolly, and the 2011-2012 was cancelled to give the Steering Committee the opportunity to re-evaluate the program in an attempt to increase participation.